adamranieri/2203Java/SQL/databases101.md

 ## Normalization
 - *Removing redundancy from your data*
 - Normalized Forms
-  - **1NF**
+### 1NF
 - Data in the table must be atomic
   - Columns CANNOT be broken down into smaller columns
 - All records must be uniquely identifiable
       - Primary Key is a guaranted unique identifier
-    - Records should not contain array like information
+- Records should not contain array like informati
 ##### Poorly Designed table
 |name|salary|phone_numbers|
 |----|------|------------|